-I approach addiction and addiction treatment like a puzzle.
+I approach addiction like a puzzle.
 What creates the vulnerability to addiction?
 What are the factors that maintain it?
-What are the things that will help a person recover?
+What will help a person recover?
 Exploring these questions are crucial to supporting someone wanting to change unhealthy patterns of substance abuse or behavioural addiction.
 Recovery is also about discovering what works to help create lasting change.
-My training and experience also allow me to help facilitate healing from trauma or past experiences where you may feel “stuck”.
+My approach helps facilitate healing from trauma or past experiences where you may feel “stuck”.
 Working through traumatic experiences can help you feel more empowered, make choices more freely, and experience more enjoyment in life.

 Whether you are struggling with anxiety, engaging in addictive patterns,

 or experiencing the impacts of past traumatic events, my goal is to help you

 discover or rediscover the best parts of who you truly are.